mak448a/compile-aseprite-linux/README.md

 The executable is stored in ~/aseprite.
 Have fun!

 ## How do I run Aseprite?
-This script should automatically add aseprite to your application menu and to your path.
+This script automatically adds Aseprite to your desktop environment's application launcher and to $PATH.
-You should be able to launch it as you would any other software.
+You can launch it in your desktop environment's application launcher or by entering "aseprite" in the terminal.

 ## Credits
 I condensed https://github.com/aseprite/aseprite/blob/main/INSTALL.md into this script.